-The use of construction and measurement to evaluate the correctness of geometric statements (conjectures) before proofs are done is of course common practice among mathematical researchers.
+of construction The use and measurement to evaluate the correctness of geometric statements (conjectures) before proofs are done is of course common practice among mathematical researchers.
 As a teaching approach it is also not new.
-For example, a similar approach was used effectively in the USEME teaching experiment during 1977/78 (see Human & Nel et al, 1989).
-Similarly, Smith (1940) reported marked improvement in pupils' understanding of "if-then" statements by letting them first make constructions to evaluate geometric statements.
-In his research he found that it enabled pupils to learn to clearly distinguish between the "given condition(s)" and the "conclusion(s)", and laid the conceptual groundwork for an improved understanding of the eventual deductive proof.
+For example, a similar effectively in the USEME teaching experiment approach was used during 1989).
+1977/78 Human & Nel et al, Similarly Smith (1940)reported marked (see improvement in pupils' understanding of "if-then" statements by letting them first make constructions to evaluate geometric statements.
+In his research he found that it enabled pupils to learn to clearly distinguish between the "given condition(s)" and the "conclusion(s)", and laid the conceptual groundwork for an improved understanding the eventual deductive proof.

 However, this study is markedly different in that it took place within the context of dynamic geometry, where a geometric configuration can be continuously dragged into different shapes to check for invariance.
 Ideally, students should test geometric statements by making their own constructions within Sketchpad.
-However, since this requires a rather high level of technical knowledge of the software, it was decided to provide them with ready-made scripts that they could play through step by step and observe as the figure was gradually constructed.
+However, since this requires a rather high level of technical knowledge of the software, it was decided to them with ready-made scripts that they could play through step by step provide and observe as the figure was gradually constructed.
 As the scripts are dependent on the arbitrary construction and positioning of the "given points", they sometimes produce crossed quadrilaterals which was a little confusing to some students.
 Accordingly, in the revised version of this activity (see De Villiers, in press) use will instead be made of the "Hide/Show" button facility of Sketchpad to produce figures step by step, ensuring that they all initially appear to be a rhombus.
 Only upon further dragging would students then be able to ascertain whether it always remains a rhombus, and therefore whether the conditions are really sufficient.